aef1004/blogdown_academia_2020/content/authors/admin/_index.md

 - Visitors
 ---

-Amy Fox successfully defended her PhD in October 2021.
-Her research focused on developing R-based data analysis pipelines for large biological datasets and  testing the efficacy of different tuberculosis and SARS-CoV-2 vaccines in mice.
+Amy Fox works as a Principal Risk Specialist at Capital One developing and building new credit data capabilities- leveraging tool sets including Python, SQL, and QuickSights.
+Prior to her work at Capital One, she recevied her PhD in 2021 where her research focused on developing R-based data analysis pipelines for large biological datasets and  testing the efficacy of different tuberculosis and SARS-CoV-2 vaccines in mice.
 She is also a senior data scientist at an early-stage real estate technology start up company focused on using data to match people with their perfect neighborhood.